L. M. Shaw: Secretary of Treasury

 Like his predecessor Secretary Lyman Gage, Shaw firmly believed that the Treasury should serve the money market in times of difficulty through the introduction of Treasury funds.
 To this end, Shaw bought back the government bonds from commercial banks that owned them, increased the number of government depository banks, and in 1902, he told the banks that they no longer needed to keep cash reserves against their holdings of public funds.
 The intended effect of these actions was to provide a more elastic currency which would then respond to the needs of the market.
 The government intervention in the money market reached its height with Shaw.
 He supported tariff theory according to the New York Times.
 He resigned on March 3, 1907, to become a banker in New York City.
+Later that year, the Panic of 1907 took place.

 He was a candidate for the Republican Party nomination during the U.S. presidential election in 1908.
+Shaw was a critic of Woodrow Wilson and the League of Nations.
+He campaigned for Calvin Coolidge and Herbert Hoover.
+He was a strong supporter of the Smoot-Hawley tariff.

+Later life

-After leaving the Presidential Cabinet and his public life, he returned to banking, working in New York City.
-Shaw died in Washington, D.C., and was buried in Oakland Cemetery in Denison, Iowa.
+After leaving the Presidential Cabinet, he returned to banking, working in New York City and Philadelphia, eventually becoming president of banks in both cities.

+Shaw died of pneumonia in Washington, D.C. in 1932, and was buried in a mausoleum at Oakland Cemetery in Denison, Iowa.